The Health and Environmental Benefits of Switching from Gas to Induction Cooktops

 • Zero-Energy homes and buildings offset the energy they use from the power grid with energy produced from renewable sources such as solar electric and solar-thermal systems.
 Because of the reduced energy consumption and capacity to create electricity and send it back into the grid, the net result is that the energy created equals the energy used.

-• With Zero-Energy home construction methods homeowners benefit from energy efficiency and lower utility costs, increased comfort, better indoor air quality, increased resale value, and a sense of environmental responsibility.
+• With Zero-Energy home construction methods homeowners benefit from energy efficiency and lower utility costs, increased comfort, better indoor air quality,

 READ MORE ...